delendum-xyz/starkvm-compiler/FELIX_CHEATSHEET.md

 types are bridged by swapping from the spatial world of functions and products to the temporal world of cofunctions and sums using the `run` subroutine and termination semantics.
-There is a bridge in the opposate direction using pointers to mutable store.
+There is a bridge in the opposite direction using pointers to mutable store.

 We note, iterators and generators are special cases of bridges.